drivendataorg/zamba/docs/docs/train-tutorial.md

 #### Completely new labels

 You can also train a model to predict completely new labels - the world is your oyster!
 (We'd love to see a model trained to predict oysters.)
 If this is the case, the model architecture will replace the final [neural network](https://www.youtube.com/watch?v=aircAruvnKk&t=995s) layer with a new head that predicts *your* labels instead of those that ship with `zamba`.
-[Backpropogation](https://www.youtube.com/watch?v=Ilg3gGewQ5U) will continue from that point with the new head.
-This process is called [transfer learning](https://keras.io/guides/transfer_learning/).

 ### 3. Choose a model for training

-If your videos contain species common to central or west Africa, use the [`time_distributed` model](models/index.md#time-distributed).
-If they contain species common to western Europe, use the [`european` model](models/index.md#european).
-We do not recommend using the [`slowfast` model](models/index.md#slowfast) for training because it is much more computationally intensive and slower to run.
+Any of the models that ship with `zamba` can be trained.
+If you're training on entirely new species or new ecologies, we recommend starting with the [`time_distributed` model](models/index.md#time-distributed) as this model is less computationally intensive than the [`slowfast` model](models/index.md#slowfast).

+However, if you're tuning a model to a subset of species (e.g. a `european_beaver` or `blank` model), use the model that was trained on data that is most similar to your new data.

 Add the model name to your command with `--model`.
 The `time_distributed` model will be used if no model is specified.
 For example, if you want to continue training the `european` model based on the videos in `example_euro_vids` and the labels in `example_euro_labels.csv`: